fullstackgada/graphql-fullstackgada/README.md

-# 📚 Callback System Demo with Bhide & Jethalal (Hindi)
+# ⚡ GraphQL Interactive Guide with Jethalal & Babita

-A fun, visual, and Hindi-based representation of **Callback Functions** using popular characters **Bhide** and **Jethalal** from *TMKOC*.
-This educational demo explains how callbacks work in JavaScript through a relatable payment scenario on Bhide’s Tuition Website.
+A fun, visual, and Hindi-based interactive guide to **GraphQL** using popular characters **Jethalal** and **Babita** from *TMKOC*.
+This demo explains GraphQL concepts—like queries, mutations, and pagination—using real-world analogies and a playful UI.

 🔗 **Live Demo:** [graphql-fullstackgada](https://graphql-fullstackgada.netlify.app/)